RSCCD Student, Faculty and Staff Virtual Parking Permits – Available Now!

 The State of California requires that two plates be displayed, one in the front and one in the back of the vehicle (California Vehicle Code 5200).
 If you have a back-facing plate only, please park head-in only so that our officers can see your registered license plate.
-All vehicles on our campuses are required to park head-in.
-Backing in is a violation subject to a citation.

 What if I have two vehicles listed on my virtual permit?

 The LPR technology will recognize the first vehicle on campus as valid, but any additional vehicles under the same virtual permit on campus at the same time will be subject to citation.
 Two vehicles listed under the same virtual permit may be on campus at the same time if the second vehicle purchases a daily parking permit.

 What if I have a brand new vehicle?

 California now requires new vehicles be issued paper plates with a temporary license plate number.
 LPR has the ability to recognize these temporary plates.
 Enter the temporary number and when you receive your new plate from the DMV, log into WebAdvisor or Student Self-Service and register the new plate.

 What if I have a loaner vehicle or rental car?

 Individuals are allowed to add vehicles to their parking permit temporarily.
 Log into WebAdvisor or Student Self-Service and add the temporary plate.
 It is important that you remove vehicles as soon as your use of the temporary vehicle has ended.
 Vehicles with outstanding citations will not be removed until all citations are paid or appealed.

 What if two people have both purchased virtual permits, but also share the two vehicles?